 As you enter the peninsular, just off the main road there are interesting basalt cliffs known as the Towers of Gerduberg which are worth a brief stop before you continue West.
 The tall columns reminded us of Hallgrimskirkja in Reykjavik.

-Continuing on Route 54, which hugs the coast, you pass the rugged coastline, and ponies.
-When we were there in mid February we saw hardly any traffic, or people, but we did see a coach in a ditch.
+If you stay on Route 54 it will take you east along the rugged coastline.
+When we were there in mid February we saw hardly any traffic, or people, but we did see a coach in a ditch and lots of ponies.

 The coast between the the hamlets of Hellnar and Arnarstapi has some marvellous coves and rock formations.
 There is a lovely cliff walk which we attempted but were driven back when it started to snow heavily.
 Watch out for Bardur the troll!